 Support under $100,000 will be advanced in a single payment directly to organizations.Financial assistance covers up to 100% of eligible costs

 Applicants must include the following mandatory documentation as an attachment to the PDF form:

-- 1historical financial statements for the last two fiscal years (2018 and 2019) either in the form of an Audit, Review Engagement or Notice to Reader;
+- historical financial statements for the last two fiscal years (2018 and 2019) either in the form of an Audit, Review Engagement or Notice to Reader;

-- 3incorporation documents, and/or Partnership Agreement, Letters Patent or other relevant documentation; and
+- incorporation documents, and/or Partnership Agreement, Letters Patent or other relevant documentation; and

 Note: Internally-prepared financial statements are accepted.
 At a minimum, this should include a balance sheet, income statement (including a breakdown of costs), and statement of cash flow.
 If the organization has existed for less than one year, or if the organization’s financial statements are not available for the current operating year, financial information provided must be attested by the CFO, or by the CEO or equivalent, if an organization does not have a CFO.